ulixee/hero/docs/main/Help/migration-guide.md

 If you were using the default "Agent" from `const agent = require('secret-agent')`, you'll need to move to a mode of constructing a Hero object for each session.

+## Client Library

 ## Server Setup

 If you use a Client/Server Setup, you'll find that we moved the `Server` module out of Hero, and into [@ulixee/server][server].
 You get the same functionality out of the box - a Server you can install on a machine and your DOM, interactions and other commands all serialize seamlessly.

+To avoid installing the whole Chrome infrastructure on your client side, you can use the light client - `npm i @ulixee/hero`.
+It's the equivalent of `@secret-agent/client`.

 ## Handlers